mvvucak/LASV_Sample_Classification/README.md

  https://sourceforge.net/projects/ribopicker/

  Ensure that ribopicker can be run with the command ribopicker.pl.
-Alternatively, modify the ribopicker command in the config.yml file to suit your installation.
+Alternatively, modify the following entry in config.yml with your own ribopicker command:

+ `ribopicker_command:
+    ribopicker.pl`

+ You must also modify the names of the SILVA rRNA databses installed with ribopicker in the config.yml:

+ `ribopicker_slr_db:
+    slr123
+  ribopicker_ssr_db:
+    ssr123`

 ### DIAMOND Database